chriskrycho/async-trpl-fun/notes/Book/1 What is async-await, and what are Futures?.md

 > [!warning] All sorts of “ordering” issues here
 > This is *not* the right order for this material, I think… but it *is* a useful starting point.

+> [!warning] Half outline, half content
+> I got on a bit of a roll part-way through this.
+The first part is bullet-point-tastic, while the the second part is first-draft-tastic instead.

 - **Motivation for the features.** Lots of things in software by nature take non-trivial amounts of time.
 Our options are, roughly:
     - Just wait for them to finish (“blocking”).
 This is what a synchronous program does.
     - Find some way to write code that does something only once the operation has completed, but *without* blocking.
 This is what an asynchronous program does.